dimitri/pgloader/pgloader.1.md

 	  - *create indexes*

 	    When this option is listed, pgloader gets the definitions of all the indexes found in the MySQL database and create the same set of index definitions against the PostgreSQL database.

+      - *foreign keys*

+	    When this option is listed, pgloader gets the definitions of all the foreign keys found in the MySQL database and create the same set of foreign key definitions against the PostgreSQL database.

 	  - *reset sequences*

         When this option is listed, at the end of the data loading and after